From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

-Alternatively, the Halpern fixed-point iteration is a classical method in fixed-point theory rooted from \cite{halpern1967fixed} to approximate a fixed-point of a nonexpansive operator.
-This method has recently attracted a great attention due to its ability to accelerate convergence rate in terms of operator residual norm.
-F. Lieder appears to be the first who proved an $\BigO{1/k^2}$ rate on the square norm of the operator residual for the Halpern fixed-point iteration \cite{lieder2021convergence}.
-Unlike Nesterov's accelerated method which was originally developed for solving convex optimization problems and its convergence rate is given in terms of the objective residual in general convex case, the Halpern fixed-point iteration was proposed to approximate a fixed-point of a nonexpansive operator, which is much more general than convex optimization, and hence, very convenient to extend to maximally monotone inclusions, and, in particular, game theory, robust optimization, and minimax problems \cite{diakonikolas2020halpern,lee2021fast,yoon2021accelerated}.
+Alternatively, Halpern's fixed-point iteration is a classical method in fixed-point theory rooted from \cite{halpern1967fixed} to approximate a fixed-point of a nonexpansive operator, see \cite{bauschke1996approximation,kornlein2015quantitative,wittmann1992approximation}.
+This method has recently attracted great attention due to its ability to accelerate convergence rate in terms of operator residual norm.
+Lieder specifically proved an $\BigO{1/k^2}$ rate on the squared norm of the operator residual for Halpern's fixed-point iteration in \cite{lieder2021convergence}, but \cite{sabach2017first} appears to be the first one achieving this rate for a variant of Halpern's fixed-point method.
+Unlike Nesterov's accelerated method which is originally developed for solving convex optimization problems and its convergence rate is given in terms of the objective residual in the general convex case, Halpern's fixed-point iteration is proposed to approximate a fixed-point of a nonexpansive operator, which is much more general than convex optimization, and hence, very convenient to extend to maximally monotone inclusions, and, in particular, minimax problems, game theory, robust optimization, online learning, and reinforcement learning, see, e.g., \cite{diakonikolas2020halpern,lee2021fast,yoon2021accelerated}.